AnonAnonAnonAnonAnon/RoboRouter_RoboTwin/README.md

     https://mcneznd3g628.feishu.cn/wiki/YZwTwwZZPi5Oiek18aocHVLQnTf

 - [ ] **(2) Implement the minimal runnable method router** according to the system design (TBD)
+  - The minimal agent call demo has now been implemented, including a retriever and a router, in agents/ma_router_retriever_min_gpt_demo.py
 - [ ] others……

 ---